soderlind/wxr2pdf/README.md

 # wxr2pdf, convert an WordPress Export File to PDF

-wxr2pdf is an WP-CLI extenstion that converts the content of an WordPress Export File to PDF.
+wxr2pdf is an WP-CLI extension that converts the content of an WordPress Export File to PDF.

 ## Syntax